alexispuckett3/Lab-5/Home.md

   <img src="https://github.com/hrma240/Lab-5/blob/main/Screenshot%202024-02-15%20at%2011.04.50%20AM.png">
 </p>

+We then replaced the 10 k&Omega; resistor in this circuit with another LED and observed what happened as the light levels changed.

 **Part Four:** LED dimmer using PWM

 Keep the RedBoard connected to the computer with Arduino IDE running.
 We then built the same circuit that we used in part two of this lab with the 10 k&Omega; potentiometer in series with the LED.
 However, we changed the LED pin to one that is PWM capable to be able to look at the signal through the LED on an oscilloscope.